HackerSchool/PH-Regulator/README.md

 ## About The Project

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

+PH regulator project aims to be an intelligent ph meter and dosemeter for water systems that require a precise PH level.
+Using a Raspberry Pi and some pumps and sensors, important information is displayed on a website for user interaction.

 Here's a blank template to get started: To avoid retyping too much info.
 Do a search and replace with your text editor for the following: `github_username`, `repo_name`, `twitter_handle`, `linkedin_username`, `email_client`, `email`, `project_title`, `project_description`